 The first reason to use YouTube is pretty self-explanatory – everyone loves video.
 People like watching a message, instead of reading one – a video is worth a thousand words.

 Turn TikTok Followers into YouTube Subscribers

-On YouTube, the people who watch your videos need to like the creator to keep watching – if you know what your audience is like, you can go far with the transference of popularity between apps.
+On YouTube, the people who watch your videos need to like the creator to keep watching – if you know what your audience is like, you can go far with the transference of popularity between platforms.

-Make sure you determine your YouTube goal – understand what content to create, what algorithm works, and how to optimize content.
+Ensure you determine your YouTube goal – understand what content to create, what algorithm works, and how to optimize content.

 There you have it – Instagram isn’t the end-all-be-all of social media marketing!
 By combining TikTok and YouTube, you can harness the unique power of each platform to create a successful, integrated marketing strategy.